No. 45: Tyler Skaggs

 Growing up in Santa Monica, Tyler Skaggs was already into full T-ball mode at age 5 after trying to play basketball, football and soccer.
 By the seventh grade, he was already throwing in the mid- to-upper 80s fastball.

 His mom, Debbie Hetman, knew the power of sports.
-She was a Cal State Northridge athlete and a longtime softball and volleyball coach at Santa Monica High, later to become a valued phys ed teacher when her son started attending.
-Hetman’s twin sister was a coach as well at various Southern California high schools.
+She was a Cal State Northridge athlete and a longtime softball and volleyball coach at Santa Monica High, later a valued phys ed teacher when her son started attending.
+Hetman’s twin sister coached as well at various Southern California high schools.

 “If you grew up in Santa Monica, you knew who my mom is,” Skaggs said.

-As he would eventually reach 6-foot-4 and 220 pounds, the lefthander born in Woodland Hills looked very much like his father, Darrell, who had been a standout shortstop at Canoga Park High.
+Skaggs would reach 6-foot-4 and 220 pounds.
+The kid born in Woodland Hills would look very much like his father, Darrell, former standout shortstop at Canoga Park High.

-Skaggs was already being recruited by Cal State Fullerton, UC Irvine, Arizona and UCLA before he was named the Ocean League Player of the Year with a 1.11 ERA, striking out 89 in 63 1/3 innings.
+Skaggs was recruited by Cal State Fullerton, UC Irvine, Arizona and UCLA by the time he was named Ocean League Player of the Year at Samohi with a 1.11 ERA, striking out 89 in 63 1/3 innings.
 In the regular-season finale during his junior year against Culver City, Skaggs had a perfect game for 6 2/3 innings until giving up a two-strike single.
 He ended up throwing a one-hitter over 10 innings, striking out 14 and surrendering no walks in a 2-0 win.

-During his senior season, Skaggs had an ankle injury that sidelined him for several weeks.
-As the MLB draft was coming up, a scouting report in the L.A.
+As a senior, Skaggs had an ankle injury that sidelined him for several weeks.
+As the MLB draft approached, a scouting report in the L.A.
 Times noted “his velocity was inconsistent, but at his best, Skaggs left little doubt his fastball and curveball were worthy of first-round consideration.”

-The Los Angeles Angels of Anaheim had four picks in the first round of the 2009 June draft.
+The Angels, the team Skaggs said he followed most growing up, had four picks in the first round of the 2009 June draft.
 High school outfielders Randal Grichuk and Mike Trout were their 24th and 25th overall picks.
-Skaggs was available as the 40th overall choice (and future starting pitcher/teammate Garrett Richards went two spots behind him).
-Skaggs, who became available to the Angels in the supplemental phase as compensation for the team losing Mark Teixera in the free agent market, was the 19th pitcher taken during the first 40 choices, starting off with Washington’s No. 1 overall pick Stephen Strasburg.
+Skaggs was still available as the 40th overall choice.
+Future starting pitcher/teammate Garrett Richards went two spots behind him.
+The Angels had the extra pick for Skaggs in the supplemental phase as compensation for losing Mark Teixera in the free agent market.
+Skaggs was the 19th pitcher taken during the first 40 choices, starting off with Washington’s No. 1 overall pick Stephen Strasburg.

-Skaggs and Richards would be set up as the foundation of the Angels’ rotation for years to come, a year as the team was still reeling from the automobile death just months earlier of pitcher Nick Adenhart, who was 22.
+Skaggs and Richards would help re-set the foundation of the Angels’ rotation as the team was still reeling from the automobile death just months earlier of pitcher Nick Adenhart, who was 22.

-Skaggs admitted he modeled himself after Angels star left-hander Chuck Finley, and outfielder Tim Salmon was his favorite player.
-He remembered as an 11-year old joining his step-brother attending Game 6 of the 2002 World Series at Angel Stadium, a win over San Francisco that forced a fateful Game 7.
+Skaggs modeled himself after Angels star left-hander Chuck Finley, and outfielder Tim Salmon was his favorite player.
+He remembered as an 11-year old joining his step-brother attending Game 6 of the 2002 World Series at Angel Stadium, the come-back win over San Francisco that forced a fateful Game 7.

-Skaggs signed a $1 million bonus, and found Trout as his minor-league roommate on the team’s Single-A team in Cedar Rapids during the 2010 season.
+Signing a $1 million bonus, Skaggs joined Trout as his minor-league roommate on the team’s Single-A team in Cedar Rapids during the 2010 season.

 Skaggs also made good on a promise: He told his mom’s Samohi softball team that if it won the CIF title in 2010, he would buy them all championship rings.
 They won it, and he did it.

-Just a season-and-a-half into his minor league career, Skaggs, who posted an 8-4 mark with a 3.61 ERA in 14 starts at Cedar Rapids in 2010, became the “player to be named later” as part of a package deal the Angels needed to finish off after obtaining veteran All Star starter Dan Haren from Arizona at the trade deadline.
+Just a season-and-a-half into his minor league career, Skaggs, who posted an 8-4 mark with a 3.61 ERA in 14 starts at Cedar Rapids in 2010, was sent to Arizona as the “player to be named later” as part of a package deal the Angels needed to finish off after obtaining veteran All Star starter Dan Haren from the Diamondbacks at the trade deadline.

 At age 20, Skaggs was promoted to the Diamondbacks’ Double-A Mobile team where he helped it win the Southern League title.
 In 2011, he was also on the U.S. team for Futures Game at Chase Field in Phoenix during the MLB All-Star break.